ThiagoEvoa/flutter_examples/README.md

 ### Configuration

 #### iOS Info.plist
-> Add those lines into the Info.plist
+> Add those lines into the Info.plist, to be able to ask for user permission

 ```dart
 <key>NSPhotoLibraryUsageDescription</key>